 What We Do

-The Tucson Youth Music Center is a nonprofit music center answering the call for music education.
+The Tucson Youth Music is a nonprofit music center answering the call for music education.
 We offer music lessons free of charge to underserved youth.
 All TYMC families are classified as low-income, according to HUD guidelines.
 Qualifying students are provided with group and/or private instruction as appropriate, music books, necessary supplies, and loaner instruments, all at no charge.
 Students learn to play an instrument, as well as proper technique, repertoire, sight-reading, music theory, ear-training, performance, improvisation, and music appreciation.

 Our amazing Teachers